 To comply with the provisions of the PSARA Act of 2005 and get a private security agency license in India, the applicant appoints a supervisor.
 The supervisor is required to conduct and oversee the workings of the agency.
 They are supposed to supervise the security guards appointed by private security agencies.
 The supervisor must have a minimum of 3 years of experience working in the Navy or the Army.

 How will Corpbiz help obtain the PSARA license?

 Corpbiz is fully equipped to take care of all the services required to obtain a PSARA license in India.
 Our experts provide end-to-end services and are always a single step away from you to reach out.
 Our services will include-

 Frequently Asked Questions

-- Second, Sign MoU with a certified training institute
+- Obtain MOU with a training institute

 If an individual wishes to establish a private security agency in India, then obtaining a PSARA license is mandatory.

 The PSARA Act delivers a license that is required to establish a private security agency in India.

 The controlling authority is a similar or equivalent post to the Joint Secretary of the State.
 The controlling authority of the state controls all the jurisdiction and final decisions.